ZingBallyhoo/StackXML/README.md

 ## Setup
 - StackXML targets netstandard2.1 which means back to .NET Core 3.0 is supported, but I would recommend .NET 5
-- Add the folowing to your project to reference the serializer and enable the source generator
+- Add the following to your project to reference the serializer and enable the source generator
 ```xml
 <ItemGroup>
     <ProjectReference Include="..\StackXML\StackXML.csproj" />